Mark Carney

-After leaving central banking, Carney held several roles across the private and public sectors.
-He served as chair of Bloomberg L.P., co-chair of the World Bank's private sector investment lab, and vice-chair at Brookfield Asset Management, a subsidiary of Brookfield Corporation.
-From 2020, Carney was the United Nations Secretary-General's Special Envoy on Climate Action and Finance.
-Carney was also an informal advisor to Canadian prime minister Justin Trudeau at the start of the COVID-19 pandemic, before returning to the private sector.
-In 2024, he was appointed as chair of the Liberal Party's Task Force on Economic Growth.
-In January 2025, after Trudeau announced that he would resign amid a political crisis, Carney entered the Liberal Party leadership election, and won a landslide victory that March.
-Shortly after becoming party leader, Carney was appointed prime minister and advised the Governor General to dissolve Parliament and trigger a federal election.
-He led the Liberal Party to a minority government, overturning previous poor opinion polling to win the party's fourth consecutive mandate since 2015.
-He was also elected for the first time to the House of Commons in the riding of Nepean.
+Following his governorship, Carney held several roles in the private and public sectors.
+He served as chair of Bloomberg L.P., vice-chair at Brookfield Asset Management, and co-chair of the World Bank's private sector investment lab.
+He was the United Nations Secretary-General's Special Envoy on Climate Action and Finance from 2020.
+He was an informal advisor to Canadian prime minister Justin Trudeau at the beginning of the COVID-19 pandemic, before returning to the private sector.
+After Trudeau announced his resignation in 2025, Carney won the Liberal Party leadership election in a landslide victory.
+The first prime minister never to have held elected office, Carney then advised the governor general to dissolve Parliament and trigger a federal election.
+In that election, he led the Liberals to a minority government—overturning previous poor opinion polling to win the party's fourth consecutive mandate since 2015—and was elected to represent the riding of Nepean in the House of Commons.
+A year later, Carney's Liberals formed a majority government as a result of opposition MPs crossing the floor and by-election victories.

-During his tenure as prime minister, Carney repealed the federal consumer carbon tax, enacted the One Canadian Economy Act to reduce interprovincial trade barriers and expedite major infrastructure projects in response to the ongoing trade war with the United States, and launched the Build Canada Homes agency.
-Carney's government also announced a significant increase in defence spending, formally recognized the State of Palestine, and has continued support for Ukraine in the Russo-Ukrainian War.
+During his tenure as prime minister, Carney removed the federal consumer carbon tax, enacted the One Canadian Economy Act in response to a trade war started by the United States, launched the Build Canada Homes agency, and introduced the Canada Groceries and Essentials Benefit.
+Carney's government oversaw a sharp increase in defence spending, formally recognized the State of Palestine, improved relations with China and with India, and has continued support for Ukraine in the Russo-Ukrainian war.
+Carney is ideologically characterized as a centrist, technocrat, and a Blue Grit Liberal; as prime minister, he has moved the Liberals towards the political centre.